IllyaMoskvin/nixie-counter/README.md

 This repository contains a write-up of the project, along with designs for the enclosure and all related code.
 This was my first woodworking and Arduino project.
 As such, this write-up is written from the perspective of a beginner.
 Some parts here may seem obvious to more seasoned makers.
 If you spot any mistakes or misconceptions, please [open an issue](https://github.com/IllyaMoskvin/aic-nixie/issues).

+Lastly, I'll add that this write-up itself turned into a project.
+If you are not aware, there is a strong tradition among makers of keeping [project logs](https://hackaday.io/discover).
+I've often felt that I'm being neglectful by not writing enough about my side projects.
+I've definitely overcompensated for that here.
+My goal was to document "literally everything" about this project in a retrospective.
+I think I succeeded, but the result is on the long side.
+This is for me, but I hope you find something useful here, too.

 ## Table of Contents